Feltsss/Top-Down-Approach/Notes/Overview.md

   each router has a forwarding table that maps destination addresses When a packet arrives at a router, the router examines the address and searches its forwarding table, using this destination address, to find the appropriate outbound link.

+* Routing protocol
+  Internet has a number of special routing protocols that are used to automatically set the forwarding tables.
+A routing protocol may, for example,determine the shortest path from each router to each destination and use the shortest path results to configure the forwarding tables in the routers.

+* Circuit Switching